MicrosoftDocs/azure-docs/articles/cosmos-db/faq.md

 ### How do I configure my preferred read regions for low latency when I distribute my data?
 To help read from the local location, use the PreferredLocation key in the app.config file.
 For existing applications, the Table API (Preview) throws an error if LocationMode is set.
 Remove that code, because the premium Table API (Preview) picks up this information from the app.config file.
 For more information, see [Azure Cosmos DB capabilities](../cosmos-db/tutorial-develop-table-dotnet.md#azure-cosmos-db-capabilities).

-### How do I think about consistency levels in Table API (Preview)?
+### How should I think about consistency levels in the Table API (Preview)?
 Azure Cosmos DB provides well-reasoned trade-offs between consistency, availability, and latency.
-As of this release, it offers five consistency levels to Table API (Preview) developers, so you can choose the right consistency model at the Table level and make individual requests while querying the data.
+Azure Cosmos DB offers five consistency levels to Table API (Preview) developers, so you can choose the right consistency model at the table level and make individual requests while querying the data.
 When a client connects, it can specify a consistency level.
 You can change the level via the app.config setting for the value of the TableConsistencyLevel key.

 The Table API (Preview) provides low-latency reads with "Read your own writes," with Session consistency as the default.
 For more information, see [Consistency levels](consistency-levels.md).

-By default, the standard Table today provides Strong consistency within a region and Eventual consistency in the secondary locations.
+By default, Azure Table storage provides Strong consistency within a region and Eventual consistency in the secondary locations.

-### Does Azure Cosmos DB offer more consistency levels than standard Tables?
+### Does Azure Cosmos DB offer more consistency levels than standard tables?
 Yes, for information about how to benefit from the distributed nature of Azure Cosmos DB, see [Consistency levels](consistency-levels.md).
 Because guarantees are provided for the consistency levels, you can use them with confidence.
 For more information, see [Azure Cosmos DB capabilities](../cosmos-db/tutorial-develop-table-dotnet.md#azure-cosmos-db-capabilities).

 ### When global distribution is enabled, how long does it take to replicate the data?
 We commit the data durably in the local region and push the data to other regions immediately in a matter of milliseconds.
 This replication is dependent only on the round-trip time (RTT) of the datacenter.
 To learn more about the global-distribution capability of Azure Cosmos DB, see [Azure Cosmos DB: A globally distributed database service on Azure](distribute-data-globally.md).

 ### Can the read request consistency level be changed?
-With Azure Cosmos DB, you can set the consistency level at the container level (on the Table).
+With Azure Cosmos DB, you can set the consistency level at the container level (on the table).
 By using the SDK, you can change the level by providing the value for TableConsistencyLevel key in the app.config file.
 The possible values are: Strong, Bounded Staleness, Session, Consistent Prefix, and Eventual.
 For more information, see [Tunable data consistency levels in Azure Cosmos DB](consistency-levels.md).
-The key idea is that you cannot set the request consistency level at more than the setting for the Table.
-For example, you cannot set the consistency level for the Table at Eventual and the request consistency level at Strong.
+The key idea is that you cannot set the request consistency level at more than the setting for the table.
+For example, you cannot set the consistency level for the table at Eventual and the request consistency level at Strong.

 ### How does the premium Table API (Preview) account handle failover if a region goes down?
 The premium Table API (Preview) borrows from the globally distributed platform of Azure Cosmos DB.
 To ensure that your application can tolerate datacenter downtime, enable at least one more region for the account in the Azure Cosmos DB portal [Developing with multi-region Azure Cosmos DB accounts](regional-failover.md).
 You can set the priority of the region by using the portal [Developing with multi-region Azure Cosmos DB accounts](regional-failover.md).

-You can add as many regions as you want for the account and control where it can failover to by providing a priority.
+You can add as many regions as you want for the account and control where it can failover to by providing a failover priority.
 Of course, to use the database, you need to provide an application there too.
 When you do so, your customers will not experience downtime.
 The client SDK is auto homing.
 That is, it can detect the region that's down and automatically failover to the new region.

 ### Is the premium Table API (Preview) enabled for backups?
 Yes, the premium Table API (Preview) borrows from the platform of Azure Cosmos DB for backups.
 Backups are made automatically.
 For more information, see [Online backup and restore with Azure Cosmos DB](online-backup-and-restore.md).